Camping & Outdoor Points|Route High-Price Gear, Plus Rental & On-Site Payment

 Camping and the outdoors have high-unit-price gear — tents, tarps, sleeping bags, chairs, tables — and a full set runs tens of thousands to over a hundred thousand yen.
 On top of that, on-site running costs hit every time: campsite booking and lodging fees, plus food, firewood, and consumables.
 In other words, camping spending splits into "high-price gear (the initial purchase)" and "running costs every time."
 That's exactly why cashbacking the two separately is the trick.
 For high-price gear especially, whether you buy the official online shop via the point site changes the amount you receive a lot.

-This article organizes camping/outdoor points in the flow of "route the online purchase of high-price gear," "route the campsite booking too," "beginners try via rental before buying," and "make on-site running costs a cashback payment."
+This article organizes camping/outdoor points in the flow of "route the online purchase of high-price gear," "assemble by gear category," "route the campsite booking too," "beginners try via rental before buying," and "make on-site running costs a cashback payment."
 But the premise: don't over-buy gear you're not sure you'll keep using "for the points".
 See also the home-center guide and travel-booking guide.

 Four Ways to Capture Cashback in Camping/Outdoors